JuhoLeedev/Java-calculator/README.md

 ## Getting started
 This application is writtend in java programming language.
 The source is calculator.java.
 If you want to open this file and edit, use eclipse.
 If you want to just run this application, you must install [jre](https://java.com/ko/download/) first.
-And run calculator.jar file then calculator gui will show up.
+And run calculator.jar file.
+Then calculator gui will show up.